Optimal strong approximation for quadratic forms: Introduction

 \subsection{Acknowledgements}

 I would like to thank my Ph.D. advisor Peter Sarnak for several insightful and inspiring conversations during the course of this work.
 In fact the starting point of this work was his letter \cite{Sarnak2} and in particular the key observation of Bourgain noted there as well as above.
-Furthermore, I am grateful for his suggestion to look at the diameter of LPS Ramanujan graphs and for pointing out to me the papers of Bourgain and Rudnick \cite{Bourgain} and Heath-Brown \cite{Heat} which turned out to be very useful.
-I am also very thankful for Professor Sarnak and Professor Browning comments on earlier versions of this work.
+I would like to thank Professor Jianya Liu and Professor Tim Browning for their comments on the earlier versions of this work.
+Finally, I am grateful for the comments of Simon Marshall, Masoud Zargar, and the anonymous referees that improved the writing of this manuscript.